Making a budget

 Money Saving Expert Martin Lewis has some great advice about stopping spending and living within your means.
 He suggests that you:

 - Ask yourself what’s the best lifestyle you can have within your income, rather than asking yourself how you can have everything you want within your income

 - Think about all of your purchases carefully by checking if you need them, if you can afford them and whether you can get them cheaper anywhere else

 - Think about the cost of any purchases in terms of hours of work or proportion of your weekly income and then decide if it’s still worth it.

 If you think you’ll struggle to manage financially, please contact us.
-Our income officers and tenancy support officers are ready to help you, and our Employment and Training team offer a range of support, including getting into work, becoming self-employed or moving forward in your career.
+Our customer accounts officers and customer income officers are ready to help you, and our Employment and Skills team offer a range of support, including getting into work, becoming self-employed or moving forward in your career.